 If several individuals are waiting to be admitted, admissions should be prioritised on the basis of clinical judgement and what is in the service users' best interests.
 Admissions should be regularly reassessed and reprioritised on the basis of a full clinical risk assessment.
-There should also be on-going liaison with the provider requesting admission and/or police, in case the person's condition deteriorates or improves while they are waiting to be admitted.
+There should also be on-going liaison with the provider requesting admission and/or police in case the person's condition deteriorates or improves while they are waiting to be admitted.

-Ultimately, if a Mental Health Trust cannot secure a suitable bed to accommodate the individual in a timely way, even after enacting a formal escalation, the Mental Health Trust closest to where the person has been assessed should admit the person.
+If a Mental Health Trust cannot secure a suitable bed to accommodate the individual, even after enacting the formal escalation set out on page 36, the Mental Health Trust closest to where the person has been assessed should admit the person.